lfcipriani/cheatorious/README.md

              next time just use: svim KEYWORD [OPTIONS]

 It will just **show** the alias command, it's up to you to decide where to put it.

+### Editing, reloading, removing ###

+    $ cheatorious edit CHEATSHEET    # edit an existent CHEATSHEET.
+Will open it in the default terminal editor, use CHEATORIOUS_EDITOR environment variable to use another.
+    $ cheatorious reload CHEATSHEET  # reload a CHEATSHEET after editing it with 'edit' command
+    $ cheatorious remove CHEATSHEET  # remove a CHEATSHEET.
+The original file is kept for later recovering

 ## Writers ##